 If you're anything like me, you struggle to stay organized and on task.

-This is where the Bullet Journal comes into play.
-It is a planner, an organizer, a task manager, a journal and a sketchbook all in one.
+This is where the bullet journal comes into play.
+It is a planner, an organizer, a task manager, a journal, and a sketchbook all in one.
 Its purpose is to keep you on track, no matter how hectic your life gets.

-I have to admit, I was skeptical when I first saw them well over a year ago.
+I have to admit: I was skeptical when I first saw them well over a year ago.
 I couldn't wrap my head around how it could possibly work better than a dated planner, so I pushed the thought of starting one aside.
 But, as fate would have it, my activity on Pinterest brought the idea to light again recently.

-As I am willing to try almost anything once, so I decided to learn more about it and give it a chance.
+As I am willing to try almost anything once, I decided to learn more about it and give it a chance.
 I'm glad I did.
 Read on to find out what to include in yours, plus see some photos of mine.